 Other Video Resources

 Northeastern has many resources to provide support for media creation for teaching and learning purposes.
-The Library’s Digital Media Commons has compiled information about the studios in the Digital Media Commons and services provided by the library.
+The Library’s Recording Studio has compiled information about the studios in the Digital Media Commons and services provided by the library.
 You can also consult with Thomas Bary, Digital Media Specialist, who can assist with providing guidance and support for student-created media projects.

 You may also consult with the Center for Teaching and Learning through Research if you need assistance creating rubrics or would like support integrating media into your curriculum.

 If you’re looking for quick turnaround time or recordings that would need minimal editing, Tegrity might be the best option because it’s a free self-serve video recording tool available to all faculty at Northeastern.
 Please view our Tegrity lecture capture page for help getting started.

 The Family Educational Rights and Privacy Act (FERPA) governs the release of student information to the public.
 Faculty are encouraged to avoid recording video or audio of students unless there is a pedagogical need or unless recording students is necessary in order to capture necessary program content and context.
 Further, faculty are encouraged to consider whether students are shown in recordings before deciding to release a video to an audience other than the class it was recorded for.
 Faculty and staff are responsible for obtaining student consent for any materials in which student participation is recorded and distributed.
 A consent and release form is available here –Consent and Release form 2012

 You also may need releases from any outside talent brought in to appear in your program.
 Contact ATS for more information.